anthonyvelazquez/Smart-Hub/command-list.md

 * What are the synonyms for apple / What are the antonyms for apple / What is the synonym for boat / What is the antonym for boat

-* Translate the word dog
+* Translate the word "dog" to spanish

+* Translate the sentence "I like french fries" to spanish